You've got two or more versions of a prototype, and you need to test how people react to each.

 Setting up your groups

 Partitioning your responses into groups happens when you set up your tasks.
-Tasks in an experience2 test have additional properties which allow for you enter multiple group URLs per task.
+Tasks in an experience2 test have additional properties which allow for you to enter multiple group URLs per task.
 On the backend, we take care of the rest.
 If you're asking screening questions, and choose to get an even mix of participants, the same combination of participants will interact with each prototype URL, giving you that apples-to-apples comparison that you need.

 Read more about designing your study.